 In addition to the drug manufacturer, other parties could be held liable, including Johnson & Johnson, Janssen Pharmaceutical’s parent company, as well as companies involved in the testing of the drug or pharmacies that sold the drug.

 Product liability claims are complicated, and you’ll need a proficient attorney to guide you through the process.
-The product liability attorneys at the Law Offices of Jeffrey S. Glassman have successfully handled dangerous drug claims against big pharmaceutical companies and can do the same for you.
+The product liability attorneys at the Jeffrey Glassman Injury Lawyers have successfully handled dangerous drug claims against big pharmaceutical companies and can do the same for you.

 If our product liability attorneys determine that you have a valid Elmiron claim, we will help ensure that your injuries are properly documented.
 Medical documentation is important to establish the link between Elmiron and your vision impairment and substantiate that your injuries are as serious as you say they are.

 Our attorneys will help you recover for past and future medical expenses, lost wages, pain and suffering and more.
 In certain situations, plaintiffs in these cases are awarded punitive damages to punish the drug company for its conduct and deter others from engaging in similar behavior.

 Product liability cases often hinge on expert testimony, especially in medical cases in which an expert’s opinion is needed for a jury to understand the facts of a case.
 Our attorneys will call on our network of national experts who can testify as to the cause of your injury, medical prognosis and damages.

 In addition, our attorneys will ensure that you adhere to all applicable deadlines and don’t miss out on your chance to receive compensation for your injuries.
 In Massachusetts, individuals who are injured by a dangerous medication have three years to file suit.
 An attorney can explain when that three-year period starts in your particular case.